RobertSundling/neato-botvac/README.md

 Most users should choose `4.5.3_189`.
 See the [Firmware Version Notes](#firmware-version-notes) section below for more information on these firmware versions.

-**It is up to you whether to try the precertificate or self-signed certificate version.** The precertificate firmware [has been confirmed to work](https://github.com/RobertSundling/neato-botvac/discussions/6), so that one can be installed through at least March 2026. *We do not yet know if the robot will accept the self-signed firmware.* If it does, it will be installable for the next hundred years.
+**It is up to you whether to use the precertificate or self-signed certificate version.** There is no actual difference in the firmware itself.
+Both were originally provided in case one or the other didn't work, but the precertificate firmware [was confirmed to work](https://github.com/RobertSundling/neato-botvac/discussions/6), and [so was the self-signed firmware](https://github.com/RobertSundling/neato-botvac/discussions/9).
+Eventually the precertificate firmware will no longer be able to installed, so I'd personally just go with the self-signed firmware.

-If you are feeling adventurous, try the self-signed version first.
-If that does not work, use the precertificate version.

 ### Original firmware downloads (All certificates expired)